occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/subscription/blocking/util/competingconsumer/maven-strategy-spring.md %}

 The `CompetingConsumerStrategy` implementation in this module is called `SpringMongoLeaseCompetingConsumerStrategy` and it's using the `MongoTemplate` from the Spring ecosystem.
+Both of these strategies are heavily inspired by the awesome work of [Alec Henninger](https://github.com/alechenninger).
+To understand how these strategies work under the hood, refer to his [blog post](https://www.alechenninger.com/2020/05/building-kafka-like-message-queue-with.html).

 Just like several other subscription models, the `CompetingConsumerSubscriptionModel` wraps another subscription model and decorates it with additional functionality, in this case to add competing consumer support to it.
 Below is an example that uses `NativeMongoLeaseCompetingConsumerStrategy` from module `org.occurrent:subscription-mongodb-native-blocking-competing-consumer-strategy` with a [DurableSubscriptionModel](#durable-subscriptions-blocking)